gulien/orbit/README.md

 ```

 **Note:** Orbit will automatically detect the shell you're using.
-Executing the command `script` from the previous example will in fact run `cmd.exe /c \.my_script.bat` on
+Running the task `script` from the previous example will in fact executes `cmd.exe /c \.my_script.bat` on
 Windows or `/bin/sh -c my_script.sh` (or `/bin/zsh -c my_script.sh` etc.) on others OS.

 ##### `-p --payload`